tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ## Access Key Authentication

 Access Key authentication is used when requests aren't made by your end-user application.
-You should run these requests within trusted service environment.
+Run these requests within trusted service environment.

 In this authentication method, requests are signed using a client generated [hash-based message authentication code(HMAC)](https://en.wikipedia.org/wiki/HMAC).